Sights in Kuala Lumpur

-We were so excited to go to the Batu Caves because of the amazing colours.
-But a big surprise that we didn’t expect were all the monkeys who live in the caves.
+We were so excited to go to the Batu Caves because of the amazing colors.
+But a big surprise that we didn’t expect was all the monkeys who live in the caves.
 And they really did steal the show…

 It was a pleasure just to watch them.
 We didn’t bring anything to eat and kept a respectful distance, so they didn’t bother us nor come and try to open our bags.

 Many religious people pilgrimage to the Batu Caves.
-For them, the caves are of course in the foreground.
+For them, the caves are, of course, the main focus.

 Near the Batu Caves train station, you can also find the Ramayana Caves, which are also worth a visit.

 The entrance fee is 5 MYR, and – compared to the Batu Caves – are virtually empty.

 When we travel, we really enjoy visiting buildings as well as religious sites.
 I think it is the history and architecture that attracts us and brings us back over and over again to mosques, churches, and temples.

 The Jamek Mosque is not only the oldest mosque in the city but also lies directly where the rivers Gombak and Klang meet.
 This location is the birthplace of the KL.